The Malvern Memorial Parade

 Ever the optimists though, we look toward December 19, 2020 in the hopes we may be able to hold a small memorial ceremony in conjunction with PBA’s participation in the National Wreaths Across America Day.
 You can check their page for more information @Paoli Battlefield Historical Park

 We thank you for your continued support and look forward to seeing you next spring.

-On Sunday June 5, 2016 at 1:30 pm, The Upper Main Line Memorial Association will sponsor the 148th Annual Memorial Parade in the Borough of Malvern, Chester County, PA.
+On Sunday, June 6, 2021 at 1:30 PM, The Upper Main Line Memorial Association will sponsor the 153rd Annual Memorial Parade in the Borough of Malvern, Chester County, Pennsylvania.

 The Parade route will again follow King Street from the Malvern Fire Station west to Warren Avenue, south to Monument Avenue then west to the Memorial Park.

-On Sunday during the Memorial Ceremony we will once again take a moment to remember and pay tribute to those who have defended our freedom or simply may deserve our gratitude by encouraging those in attendance to place a ribbon on the Malvern Tree of Honor.
+After the Parade on Sunday, the 205th Memorial Ceremony will take a moment to remember and pay tribute to those who have defended our freedom or simply may deserve our gratitude by encouraging those in attendance to place a ribbon on the Malvern Tree of Honor.

 All of the events take place in Memorial Park, on Monument Ave. in Malvern.
 In the unlikely event of rain, there is no rain date for the parade or any of the activities.

 The Paoli-Berwyn-Malvern Chapter of the Lions Club will be selling refreshments in the park and will be collecting used eye glasses and hearing aids.
 Please drop off your unused glasses at the Lion’s Club stand.
 For more information visit the .